 M. Woods announced an ice cream social on February 7th at 5pm.
-She shared a flyer with the committee in the chat.
-The Ice Cream Social would be hosted by the Dorothy D. Allen Community Center and would focus on HIV education and prevention and would be open to those who were 14 years old or older.
+She shared a flier with the committee in the chat.
+The Ice Cream Social would be hosted by the Dorothy D. Allen Community Center and would focus on HIV education and prevention.
+It would be open to those 14 years old and older.